luminosuslight/pathology-ml-model-training/README.md

 Open the **example projects** in the client to learn how to use the software.

+The code is released under the MIT license.

 ## Client

 Windows and macOS binaries are available in the releases area at the top right.